granumignis/urlplaylister/README.md

 For the sites mentioned in the list above, ensure your account with those sites is the Premium or 'No Ads' tier.
 Ads will interfere with timing and produce unexpected or suboptimal results.

-Also, ensure you are logged in to those sites in Chrome (such that visitng the site will not ask you to enter credentials).
+Also, ensure you are logged in to those sites in Chrome (such that visiting the site will not ask you to enter credentials).

 The .ahk files created by this program will attempt to open all URLS in Chrome.
 As such, make sure of the following: